-GED® Study Guide: Make a Note, Take Notes
+GED® Study Guide: Taking Notes

 Getting ready for the GED test?
 Taking an adult education course?
 Whether you're attending local classes, taking online GED classes, or managing a self-study program at home with a free course or study guide, you'll want to make sure your study time is effective.